Agentic Multi-Persona Framework for Evidence-Aware Fake News Detection: Experiments

 \subsection{Ablation Study}

-To assess the contribution of individual components in AMPEND-LS, we conduct a systematic ablation on PolitiFact and GossipCop, with results shown in Table~\ref{tab:module_ablation}.
-The key findings are:
+To evaluate the contribution of each component in AMPEND-LS, we conduct a systematic ablation study on PolitiFact, GossipCop, and MMCoVaR.
+The results are summarized in Table~\ref{tab:module_ablation}.
+The key observations are as follows:

-{\emph{(i) Impact of Persuasion Analysis (PKM)}}: PKM alone achieved relatively weak performance ($Acc$: 73.13 on PolitiFact, 67.90 on GossipCop), confirming that persuasion cues by themselves cannot reliably classify misinformation.
-However, ablating PKM from the full system (i.e., {w/o PKM}) causes notable drops (e.g., –20.66\% $Acc$ on PolitiFact, –37.60\% on GossipCop), highlighting its value in resolving uncertain cases where factual evidence is ambiguous.
-Thus, PKM is complementary: it does not excel standalone but adds critical discriminative power when integrated.
+\emph{(i) Impact of Persuasion Analysis (PKM):} The PKM module alone yields relatively modest performance (e.g., $Acc:$ 73.13 on PolitiFact, 67.90 on GossipCop, and 71.94 on MMCoVaR), indicating that persuasion signals by themselves are insufficient for reliable misinformation classification.
+However, removing PKM from the full pipeline (w/o PKM) results in consistent performance degradation compared to AMPEND-LS (e.g., –6.41 points on PolitiFact, –7.15 on GossipCop, and –10.49 on MMCoVaR in accuracy).
+This demonstrates that PKM plays a complementary role in resolving uncertain or rhetorically manipulative cases, strengthening final decisions when integrated with evidence and reasoning modules.

-{\emph{(ii) Impact of Evidence Base}}: Evidence-only models ($Acc$: 74.26 on PolitiFact, 79.67 on GossipCop) establish factual signals as a solid baseline but fall short compared to more integrated approaches.
-The large gains when evidence was combined within AMPEND (e.g., +20.61\% $F1$ on PolitiFact) show that credibility scoring, temporal filtering, and multimodal grounding are indispensable for anchoring agentic reasoning to verifiable facts.
+\emph{(ii) Impact of the Evidence Module:} The Evidence-only configuration establishes a meaningful baseline (e.g., $Acc:$ 74.26 on PolitiFact, 79.67 on GossipCop, and 80.04 on MMCoVaR), confirming that credibility-aware retrieval provides substantial factual grounding.
+However, it remains significantly below the integrated AMPEND and AMPEND-LS models.
+For instance, on PolitiFact, $F1$ improves from 73.16 (Evidence) to 88.24 (AMPEND) and further to 91.64 (AMPEND-LS).
+This highlights that reliability scoring, temporal filtering, and multimodal grounding are necessary but not sufficient without structured reasoning and refinement.

-{\emph{(iii) Impact of Agentic Reasoning}}: The standalone agentic framework outperformed PKM and Evidence individually ($Acc$ 79.92 PolitiFact, 83.14 GossipCop), demonstrating its ability to structure reasoning and probe claims.
-However, without external modules, it still underperformed compared to the full system.
-This indicates that while reasoning agents can organize analysis, they need persuasion and evidence signals for robustness.
+\emph{(iii) Impact of Agentic Reasoning:} The standalone Agentic module outperforms both PKM and Evidence alone (e.g., $Acc:$ 79.92 on PolitiFact, 83.14 on GossipCop, 81.20 on MMCoVaR), demonstrating that structured multi-step reasoning significantly enhances claim analysis.
+Nevertheless, it still underperforms compared to AMPEND and AMPEND-LS, indicating that reasoning benefits substantially from explicit credibility signals and persuasion-aware refinement.
+Thus, reasoning alone improves structure, but integration ensures robustness.